fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8e.md

-[DataLoader](https://github.com/facebook/dataloader)-library by Facebook offers a good solution for the n+1 problem among other issues.
+Facebook's [DataLoader](https://github.com/facebook/dataloader) library offers a good solution for the n+1 problem among other issues.
 More about using DataLoader with Apollo server [here](https://www.robinwieruch.de/graphql-apollo-server-tutorial/#graphql-server-data-loader-caching-batching) and [here](http://www.petecorey.com/blog/2017/08/14/batching-graphql-queries-with-dataloader/).

 ### Epilogue